 Although we refer to them as nuts, the meat inside is soft and starchy, more akin to grains rather than crunchy, like traditional nuts.
 It is the only nut primarily treated as a vegetable due to its starch content.
 The European varieties are a bit larger than the native American variety.
 Horse chestnuts (generally considered inedible) and water chestnuts are considered a completely different species.

 Beware of Raw Chestnuts

 Certain people with severe intestinal issues, kidney problems, liver disease, and those who are pregnant, should avoid raw chestnuts.
 These nuts are usually boiled or roasted before eating due to the high levels of tannic acid.
 Ingesting high levels of tannic acid can cause stomach irritation, liver damage, or kidney damage.
-Tannic acid is a particular form of tannin, which is a type of polyphenol.
+A tannic acid is a particular form of tannin, which is a type of polyphenol.
 It is formed in nutgalls by insects on twigs of specific oak trees.
 Chestnuts should be cooked completely to avoid digestive discomfort.

 How to Prepare Chestnuts

 The nuts are cured for about a week to permit their starch to develop into sugar, thus sweetening the meat.
 The outer thin-shell, as well as the inner bitter brown skin, is removed before eating.
 Removing the skin in its raw state is virtually impossible, but with patience, the outer shell can be removed from the raw nuts.
 It is much easier and recommended to blanch or cook fresh chestnuts before removal of the shell and skin.
 Shelled and cooked nuts can be covered and stored away in the refrigerator for a few days.
 If kept in the freezer, chestnuts can be frozen for up to nine months.